shawncxc/zillow-analysis/README.md

 * Add legend on each graph
 * Add summary tables on the data
 * Important: Seperate and visulize the data by per sqft or bedrooms/bathrooms.
 It depends on the quality of these columns.
-* Dealing with the NA or mistaken data in the bedrooms and bathrooms columns: One way is to assign the average value calculated from each category to those missing or mistaken one.
+* Deal with the NA or mistaken data in the bedrooms and bathrooms columns: One way is to assign the average value calculated from each category to those missing or mistaken one.